leonv-dev/remote_database_importer/README.md

 ```

 ## Limitations
-- At the moment only postgres databases are supported
+- At the moment only Postgres databases are supported
 - It has to run inside a Rails app.
-There is a CLI command `remote_database_importer import` as an alternative to the rake task, but there are still some Rails commands like `rails db:drop db:create - rails db:migrate`, which makes it currently not possible to use the gem outside of rails
+There is a CLI command `remote_database_importer import` as an alternative to the rake task, but there are still some Rails commands like `rails db:drop db:create - rails db:migrate`, which makes it currently not possible to use the gem outside of Rails
 - Not suitable for very large databases, you could run into SSH timeouts

 ## Contributing